CAMI-challenge/CAMISIM/README.md

 ####[python 2.7.10](https://www.python.org/)

-Python is the programming language most scripts are written in
+Python is the programming language most scripts were written in

 ####[Perl 5](https://www.perl.org/)